Ngonal/IT-Portfolio/Layer 3 - Network/Variable-Length-Subnetting-and-Reachability/README.md

 ### Conclusion
 Variable-length subnetting was applied to the existing address space in the following order:
 1. **Host Subnetting:** 192.168.1.64/26 subdivided into four /28 subnets to maximize subnet count while supporting a minimum of 8 hosts each — 192.168.1.64/28 assigned to Site 3
-2. **Point-to-Point Subnetting:** 192.168.1.112/28 further subdivided into four /30 subnets to accommodate point-to-point links while conserving address space
+2. **Point-to-Point Subnetting:** The last /28 subnet -subnet 192.168.1.112/28- was further subdivided into four /30 subnets to accommodate point-to-point links while conserving address space
 ---

 <p align="center">